conacts/obsidian/110 Vectors.md

 ###### Example :: Dot product using i, j, k:
 > Compute the dot product of $(9j+2k)\cdot (i-4j)$
-> 1. Match all equivalent compontents to each other and multiply.
-If no compontent pair is present, then multiply by 0.
+> 1. Match all equivalent components to each other and multiply.
+If no component pair is present, then multiply by 0.
 > $$(9j+2k)\cdot (i-4j)=9j \cdot -4j + 2k \cdot 0k + i \cdot 0i=-36$$

 ##### Theorem 4: Dot Product and the Angle